Second Sunday of Christmas, 2nd January 2022

 As we move into 2022 let us pray that God will bless our parish, help our minds to be enlightened so that we may radiate his light and hope into the world.

-All services are live streamed – click on ‘live streaming’ link on website
+All services are live-streamed – click on ‘live streaming’ link on the website

 Parish Priest: Canon Shaun Lennard email@example.com